matthewwei35/CS-1.0_MW_Chat_Bot/README.md

 # Food Bot
 ## Description
 This chat bot basically reccommends you dishes in a specific cuisine you give to the bot.
 There's not much too it as there are only 4 options for cuisines: Chinese, Italian, Mexican, and Japanese.
+Food is yummy.

 This is for CS 1.0.
 ## Usage